svlad-90/livelooping/md/looper-mux/looper-mux.md

 - You've got all 16 tracks already recorded, but you do not want to erase what is already playing.
 In such case, you can:
   - resample 15 tracks of all loopers back to one of the tracks
-  - resample 3 tracks of individual looper back to one of the tracks It'll save majority of the sound information and will let you have empty tracks to move on.
+  - resample 3 tracks of individual looper back to one of the tracks It'll save the majority of the sound information and will let you have empty tracks to move on.
-- In order to achieve the richer sound, you want to add additional effects on top of what was already recorded, and record the modified sound back to one of the tracks.
+- In order to achieve the richer sound, you want to add additional effects on top of what was already recorded and record the modified sound back to one of the tracks.

 Both use-cases are valid for the LIVELOOPING project.